-There is not one template that would suit every type of paper of every length.
+There is no ‘one-size-fits-all’ template that would suit every type of paper.
 However, regardless of the scope and depth of your research, you will find that most sample templates all include the following information:

-- Bibliography: Lastly, you would want to create a list of the most relevant works that contributed to your study.
-You can do so in the format assigned by your instructor (APA, MLA, etc.) or you can do so in annotated bibliography format, giving a little insight into how each of the sources helped you with your research.
+Bibliography: Lastly, you would want to create a list of the most relevant works that contributed to your study.
+You can need to so in the format required by your instructor (APA, MLA, etc.).
+You can create an annotated bibliography, giving some insights into how each of the sources helped you with your research.